 The first step is to enable two-factor authentication on your Apple ID account.
 After enabling the two-step authentication on your local device and turning it off on your account you can set up the authentication option as your smartwatch.

 Head over to applied.apple.com and edit the security section to turn off two-step verification using the online service.
 After turning the two-step verification process off you can then go to your local device and consider turning on the authentication process on your Macintosh computer.

-Set up a pass code on your Apple watch and make sure that it's running watch OS3.
-The watch icon on your iphone, go to my watch, passcode and turn on passcode.
+Set up a passcode on your Apple watch and make sure that it's running watch OS3.
+The watch icon on your iPhone, go to my watch, passcode and turn on the passcode.
 Pick a passcode you can remember and set this as the password for your apple watch.

-Open you mac from sleep.
+Open your mac from sleep.
 This process should be as simple as wearing your Apple watch and opening up your Macintosh computer.
 Your mac should display a wake message that says unlocking with Apple watch on screen.
 If you don't happen to be wearing your apple watch you will still have the ability to wake up your mac computer using the password method.
-On desktop Macintoshes the auto unlock will occur as soon as you move the mouse wearing the apple watch.
+On desktop Macintoshes, the auto-unlock will occur as soon as you move the mouse wearing the apple watch.

 Remember to use all of these potential requirements and perform the setup and you can enjoy unlocking your Macintosh computer while you are wearing your apple watch.